LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 General usability functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following optional routines may be called by a user to inquire about existing solver parameters, to retrieve stored Butcher tables, write the current Butcher table, or even to test a provided Butcher table to determine its analytical order of accuracy.
-While none of these would typically be called during the course of solving an initial value problem, these may be useful for users wishing to better understand SPRKStep and/or specific Runge--Kutta methods.
+The following optional routine may be called by a user to inquire about existing solver parameters.
+While it would not typically be called during the course of solving an initial value problem, it may be useful for users wishing to better understand SPRKStep.

 .. _ARKODE.Usage.SPRKStep.SPRKStepExtraOutputsTable: